RSpace/founders-map/readme.md

 [ ] Error handling of malformed and incomplete data
 [ ] Much more elaborate component tests
-[ ] Integration tests (ie. communication between components on the page)
+[ ] Integration tests (ie. communication between components on the page) [ ] Clean up mix of ES5 and ES6 syntax